 If set to auto, DNSSEC validation is enabled and a default trust anchor for the DNS root zone is used.
 This trust anchor is provided as part of BIND and is kept up-to-date using Dynamic Trust Anchor Management key management.
+Adding an explicit static key using the trust-anchors statement with a static-key anchor type (or using the deprecated trusted-keys statement) for the root zone is not supported with the auto setting, and is treated as a configuration error.

 If set to yes, DNSSEC validation is enabled, but a trust anchor must be manually configured using a trust-anchors statement (or the managed-keys or trusted-keys statements, both deprecated).
-If there is no configured trust anchor, validation does not take place.
+If trust-anchors is not configured, it is a configuration error.
+If trust-anchors does not include a valid root key, then validation does not take place for names which are not covered by any of the configured trust anchors.